Occupational Limited License (OLL)

 There is no guarantee that you will be eligible for an OLL based on these needs, but if you qualify under the following offenses, it is likely you will be eligible.

-If that is the case you should retain a lawyer immediately to get the process started.
+If this is the case, them you should retain a lawyer immediately to get the process started.

 What Offenses Allow You to Qualify for an OLL?